Thursday, September 29, 2016

 Review

-Director Stanley Kubrick was an accomplished master of the medium when his movie DR. STRANGELOVE premiered in 1964.
-Many film-buffs lauded it as his greatest triumph next to 2001: A Space OdysseyIt satirises the Cold War set in its time and turmoil.
-As it turned out, DR. STRANGELOVE isn't the perfectly ingenious comical masterpiece I hoped it to be.
+Director Stanley Kubrick was an accomplished master of the medium when DR. STRANGELOVE premiered in 1964.
+Many film buffs lauded it as his greatest triumph next to 2001: A Space OdysseyIt satirises the Cold War set in its time and turmoil.
+As it turned out, the movie isn't the perfectly ingenious comical masterpiece I hoped it would be.
 Though it's good to see another picture from Kubrick, it's a showcase of laughter that handles serious topics very well.
 The set design was perfect, and Kubrick's direction shows that he is a man of broad talent and a natural in comedy.

-This film addresses the political issues of nuclear war between the Russians and the Americans.
-It has a plot not taken seriously and does touch on some controversial war themes but exaggeratedly and unbelievably.
+This film addresses the political issues of nuclear war between the Russian and the American governments.
+It has a plot that is not taken seriously and touches on some controversial war themes, exaggerating them to the point of being unbelievable.

 Peter Sellers was convincingly hilarious in his three characters in this movie, one of which was the titular character who speaks in an over-the-top German accent.
-Some of the best scenes in this movie resulted from the improvisation and talents of Sellers.
-Even George C. Scott had a fun time playing a crazed general and complimented the absurdity and lunacy of this film.
+Some of the best scenes in this movie resulted from Sellers's improvisation and talents.
+Even George C. Scott had a fun time playing a crazed general and complimented the film's absurdity and lunacy.
 It is a debut for James Earl Jones, who was yet to play his most infamous character from Star Wars as the voice of Darth Vader.

-Young audiences from the next generation have yet to experience the absurdity and the anti-war message of DR. STRANGELOVE.
-Still, the movie was not that exceptional, even to me, as I prefer modern comedies, and I can better relate to its humour.
+Young audiences from the next generation have yet to experience the absurdity and anti-war message of DR. STRANGELOVE.
+Still, the movie was great, but not one of my favourites.
+I can relate to its sharp and dark humour.

 Star rating: (8/10) Very Good Movie